Citing a PROMIS Measure

 - Use of PROMIS item banks in specific populations such as sickle cell disease, people with special healthcare needs, glomerular disease, and post-acute care

-- New data collection platforms that enable use of PROMIS measures
+- New administration platforms that enable use of PROMIS measures

 PROMIS research is also active outside of the United States (see PROMIS International).